 Is it possible to create a piece of immersive theatre capable of including and responding to any and all of its intended young audience?
 That is the ambitious question posed by Hayley Earlam’s Brrr, and the answer it offers is as gentle as it is magical.

-Designed specifically as part of the Made in Scotland Showcase for young people aged ten to eighteen with complex needs, the production actively dismantles the traditional barriers between performer and spectator, yielding a highly tailored, sensory experience.
+Part of the Made in Scotland Showcase for young people aged ten to eighteen with complex needs, the production actively dismantles the traditional barriers between performer and spectator, yielding a highly tailored, sensory experience.

 A Stage for Everyone: Inside the Snowglobe